Feroze Gandhi Biography

-Feroze raised slogan against the British Indian dominion and was jailed many times by the government.
+Feroze raised slogans against the British Indian dominion and was jailed many times by the government.

 In 1942, Feroze Gandhi married Indra Nehru (the first female prime minister of India and the daughter of Jawaharlal Nehru).

-Feroze Gandhi became a member of provisional parliament for approximate two years (1950-1952) and after that, he was selected as a member of the lower house of Indian parliament “Lok Sabha”.
+Feroze Gandhi became a member of the provisional parliament for approximately two years (1950-1952) and after that, he was selected as a member of the lower house of Indian parliament “Lok Sabha”.

 He was also the Member of Parliament from Rae Bareli parliamentary constituency in 1957.

 Feroze Gandhi (also known as with real name Feroze Jahangir Gandhy) was born in Bombay, India at the Tehmulji Nariman hospital situated in Bombay Fort.

 He belonged to a Parsi family from South Gujarat where their forefathers’ home and his family later migrated to Khetwadi Mohalla, Bombay.

 His ancestors still exist in Kotpariwad, Gujarat.
 Feroze was the youngest among four siblings with two brothers Faridun Jehangir and Dorab Ghandy and two sisters Aloo Dastur and Tehmina Kershashp.